ESAOpenSR/opensr-test/README.md

 ### **Venµs (X2 scale factor)**

 The Venµs images were obtained from the [**Sen2Venµs dataset**](https://zenodo.org/records/6514159).
-The dataset consists of 5m resolution resampled Venµs images captured in the visible and near-infrared spectrum (RGBNIR) and all Sentinel-2 L1C and L2A bands.
+The dataset consists of 5m Venµs imagery captured in the visible and near-infrared spectrum (RGBNIR) and all Sentinel-2 L1C and L2A bands.
 The dataset focus in **crop fields, forests, urban areas, and bare soil areas**.

 ```python
 import opensr_test